petrelharp/pyslim/docs/tutorial.md

 Now that we understand how SLiM mutations are stored in a tree sequence, let's look at the allele frequencies.
+The allele frequency spectrum for *all* mutations can be obtained using the {meth}`tskit.TreeSequence.allele_frequency_spectrum` method.
+(Note this is the frequency spectrum for the *tskit* mutations, rather than the SLiM mutations, which may differ because of stacking.)
-The allele frequency spectrum for *all* mutations can be obtained using the {meth}`tskit.TreeSequence.allele_frequency_spectrum` method, shown here for a sample of size 10 to make the output easy to see:
+It is shown here for a sample of size 10 to make the output easy to see:

 ```{code-cell}
 samps = np.random.choice(ts.samples(), 10, replace=False)